-Statistics for staff training and new employee retention also report that e-learning can enhance all the other good work companies are doing during the onboarding.
-This way, employees have control over their learning process and they can overview the training process if they want to.
+Statistics for staff training and new employee retention also report that e-learning can enhance all the other positive work companies are doing during the onboarding stage.
+This way, employees have control over their learning process.

-In chasing low turnover, employee engagement and retention statistics reveal the core of the issue: well-engaged employees are far less likely to look elsewhere for what they need.
-To begin with a higher engagement strategy, companies need to develop tools for measuring engagement by soliciting feedback and satisfaction reports.
+Employee engagement and retention statistics reveal another insight that pertains to low turnover: Well-engaged employees are far less likely to look elsewhere for what they need.
+But before they begin implementing a higher engagement strategy, companies need to develop tools for measuring engagement by soliciting feedback and job satisfaction surveys.

 30. Young professionals want new challenges: 93% of them left their last employer voluntarily.

-However we frame the young generation of workers, employers are dealing with a paradox, according to statistics on job retention rates.
-On one hand, this generation of employees is the closest to burnout while also yearning for new challenges.
+When it comes to the young generation of workers, employers are dealing with a paradox, according to statistics on job retention rates.
+On the one hand, this generation of employees is the closest to burnout while also being job seekers who yearn for new challenges.

-This is an important next step for combating low employee retention rate statistics in the future: balancing job satisfaction through various benefits with just the right amount of new challenges.
+This is an important next step for enterprises: Balancing levels of job satisfaction through benefits with just the right amount of new challenges.

-Leaving turnover rate to chance is probably one of the worst things a company can do.
+Leaving the employee turnover rate to chance is probably one of the least advisable approaches a company can adopt.
 Eventually, the costs of dealing with low employee retention rates will seriously affect the company's profits, work culture, productivity, and general morale.

-These stats on employee turnover indicate that the job market is undeniably more diverse and more competitive than ever before.
-The loyalty of high-performing and committed employees needs to be earned.
-Take these employee retention statistics into account before crafting the best strategy for your company.
+These stats on employee turnover indicate that the job market is undeniably more diverse and more competitive than ever before, making it necessary to earn the loyalty of high-performing and committed employees.
+That’s why these employee retention statistics should be taken into account before devising an optimal strategy for your company.